lem0nSec/Alcatraz/src/README.md

 ## Introduction

-Win64.Alcatraz is a simple PE infector (virus - non-resident) which I developed to strenghten my Assembly programming skills, as well as the ability to manage the filesystem at usermode level.
-As part of this repo my goal is to explain a couple of concepts which stands from a Malware and Reverse Engineer perspectives respectively.
-The followings are central tenets of this repo:
+Alcatraz is a simple, local PE infector (virus - non-resident) which I developed to strenghten my Assembly programming skills and my understanding of PE files.
+The goal of this repository can summarized in the following key points:

 - What a malware infection looks like, and how to recognize an infected executable image;

-- How a basic Virus code can search for files and move throughout the filesystem, as well as how it can distinguish a specific class of files (64-bit .exe) from others
+- How a basic Virus code may search for files and infect them, as well as how a program doing this can be detected before execution.

 **What is a virus?**
-A virus is a self-replicating malware which spreads from one file to another.
-It often targets executable images, so that when they are run the infection process is triggered over and over again.
+A virus is a self-replicating malware which spreads from one file to another on the same system.
+Unlike worms, viruses are unable to move throughout a network.

 ## Explaining Alcatraz

-Alcatraz is a basic example of Malware Virus.
-It spreads amongst PE executables on the same system, replacing the original code with itself.
-Also bear in mind that since the executable's original code is scrapped with that of the virus, its functionalities are not preserved.
+Alcatraz is a pretty rudimental example of Malware Virus.
+It spreads amongst PE executables on the same system, replacing their original code with itself.
+Also bear in mind that since the executable's original code is scrapped for that of the virus, its functionalities are not preserved.
 Again, be careful on how you use this code!

 ### Creating a Kernel32 Address Table

-This virus code is an independent shellcode that is able to run in any environment after selfinjection.
-This means that functions from Kernel32.dll cannot be resolved via load-time linking.
-Rather, Kernel32.dll addresses have to be retrieved dinamically during execution.
+This virus code is an independent shellcode that is able to run in any environment after its injection.
+This means that functions from dynamic librearies (es: Kernel32.dll) cannot be resolved via load-time linking.
+Rather, their addresses have to be retrieved dinamically during execution.

-What I name Kernel32AddressTable in the code is an allocation in the heap memory where these function addresses get stored once they are resolved.
-The virus code saves a pointer to Kernel32AddressTable in r15, so that calling a kernel32.dll function just comes down to making a call to r15 + an integer (es: call QWORD \[r15 + \<int\>\]).
+What I name *Kernel32AddressTable* is a sort of custom data structure allocated in the heap memory where these function addresses get stored once they are resolved.
+The virus code saves the Kernel32AddressTable address in r15, so that calling a kernel32.dll function just comes down to making a call to r15 + an integer (es: call QWORD \[r15 + \<int\>\]).